dask/dask/docs/source/configuration.rst

 For example, ``dask.config.set({'optimization.fuse.ave_width': 4})`` is
 equivalent to ``dask.config.set({'optimization.fuse.ave-width': 4})``.

-Finally, note that persistent objects may acquire configuration settings at init time and cache them for performance reasons.
+Finally, note that persistent objects may acquire configuration settings when they are initialized.
+These settings may also be cached for performance reasons.
 This is particularly true for ``dask.distributed`` objects (Client, Scheduler, Worker, Nanny, etc.)

 Distributing configuration